-We cannot comment further on your behaviors related to this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+How do you bring together the downsides you see of our fast pace, with your own reality?
+Do you experience a tension, perhaps?
+We cannot comment on your feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.